UD-CRPL/RCDML/README.md

 The ML pipeline was evaluated using RNA-seq count and drug response data available for Acute Myeloid Leukemia (AML) patients and over 100 different drugs as part of the BeatAML project.

-For documentation on how to get started with the ML worflow visit the [wiki](https://github.com/UD-CRPL/RCDML/wiki).
+For documentation on how to get started with the ML workflow visit the [wiki](https://github.com/UD-CRPL/RCDML/wiki).